marcelduin/Micrio.Blogpost.wasm-v3/README.md

 # 1. Introduction

 Hi!
-I'm Marcel and I'm the creator of the [Micrio storytelling platform](https://micr.io) -- basically a high performance ultra high resolution image viewer, for both 2D and 360&deg; images, with added markers, tours, audio, etc.
+I'm Marcel and I'm the creator of the [Micrio storytelling platform](https://micr.io) built around a high performance ultra high resolution image viewer, for both 2D and 360&deg; images, with added markers, tours, audio, and more.

 As a hardcore vanilla JS dev, I started the Micrio JS client development back in 2015, pushing to find the best balance between hardware performance (60fps all the way), minimal CPU and bandwidth use (for older and mobile devices), and still deliver a sharp and high quality viewing experience.